Frequently asked questions

 Find out more about the existing sand recycling pipeline from Glenelg to Kingston Park and how it works, including technical information

 Construction will commence in 2021–22 after the design and approval phase.
 The pipeline is expected to be operational by 2022–23.

-We will minimise the impacts as much as possible during construction.
+The impacts will be minimised as much as possible during construction.
 The community will be kept informed and have opportunities to find out more in the coming months.